 Boston Cream Pie – you have to try this while in Boston

 6. Staff and entertainment – As you enter the restaurant you are welcomed by a huge tank of Lobsters.
-The staff, mainly the cooks of the Oyster Bar, allow kids to hold a lobster in their hand.
+The staff, mainly the cooks of the Oyster Bar, allow kids to hold a lobster in their hands.
 A definite treat for kids of all ages!

-9 Facts about The Union Oyster House History Buffs – This is For You
+9 Facts about The Union Oyster House History

 1. 1636 – Union Street was first laid out.
 There are no municipal records documenting when the building was built on it.